-Jumping back to the turn of the century, work shirts from this era were pullovers, featured "chinstraps" (a modern term actually, as you'll find below), and were single-needle or double-needle stitched.
+Jumping back to the turn of the century, work shirts from this era remained pullovers, featured "chinstraps" (a modern term actually, as you'll find below), and were single-needle or double-needle stitched.
 Labels were almost always cotton and printed (not woven tags), back yokes tended to be very high and thin (or scalloped, as we'll see soon).
 Some of the construction quality from this time period could appear somewhat crude when viewing such items up close by today’s standards, but sewing methods and machines would improve rapidly.

 Work shirts in general started to change at some point nearing 1910.
 In 1910 proper, we find the following pages from that year's Sears Roebuck catalog, including the birth of the mail-order business' now-famous line of Hercules clothing (at this point just a work shirt sub-brand):

 Here it is on an undated box it would have come in; although we don't know the date for this, it carries a patent date of Dec.
 24, 1912; this box is likely from the mid to late 1910s:

 Image courtesy of e-Workers